Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Communication Collapse

 Communication between husband and wife is crucial if the stresses that accompany infertility are to be dealt with effectively.
-But there’s no question about it—most men and women handle communication differently.
-Yet in the case of the infertile couples, is it only a matter of style—or substance?
+But there’s no question about it —most men and women handle communication differently.
+Yet in the case of the infertile couples, is it only a matter of style?
+Or is it substance?

 This is a controversial question.
 Each time we speak to infertility groups on this issue, it raises a flood of disagreements.
-Still, the majority response is usually something like, “Of course most husbands hurt as much as their wives do, but they just show it differently.”
+Still, the majority response is usually something like, “Of course most husbands hurt as much as their wives do.
+They just show it differently.”

 We’re convinced, however, that it’s not so simple.
 In talking to countless infertile couples, we’ve found significant differences in the ways husbands and wives view infertility and pregnancy loss.